smart-data-lake/smart-data-lake/docs/getting-started/part-1/joining-departures-and-arrivals.md

 SDLB will execute these transformations in the order you defined them, which allows you to chain them together, like we have done.

 In the second SQL-Code, we join the result of the first SQL again with int_airports, but this time using *estdepartureairport* as key to get the name and coordinates of the departures airport, Bern Airport.
-We can this as a description of the transformer, so it is availble as metadata later.
+We can this as a description of the transformer, so it is available as metadata later.

 We also renamed these columns so that they are distinguishable from the names and coordinates of the arrival airports.
 Finally, we put the result into a DataObject called *btl-departures-arrivals-airports*.